winngwephyo9/TestingNote/README.md

         newlyClickedObjectRoot = intersectTarget;
     }

-    // Always remove all existing highlights before processing the new click removeAllHighlights();
+    removeAllHighlights();

     if (newlyClickedObjectRoot) {
-        // If the newly clicked object is different from the previously selected one,
-        // or if nothing was selected, then select and highlight the new one. if (!selectedHierarchyObject || selectedHierarchyObject.uuid !== newlyClickedObjectRoot.uuid) {
+        if (!selectedHierarchyObject || selectedHierarchyObject.uuid !== newlyClickedObjectRoot.uuid) {
             selectedHierarchyObject = newlyClickedObjectRoot;
             applyHighlightToMeshesOfObject(selectedHierarchyObject, highlightColorSingle);
         } else {
-            // Clicked the same object again, so it's now deselected (highlights already removed) selectedHierarchyObject = null;
+            selectedHierarchyObject = null;
         }
     } else {
-        // Clicked on empty space, deselect.
         selectedHierarchyObject = null;
     }
     updateInfoPanel();
 });

 // --- Info Panel Update ---
-// (Your existing updateInfoPanel function should work with selectedHierarchyObject) function updateInfoPanel() {
+function updateInfoPanel() {
     const infoPanel = document.getElementById('objectInfo');
     if (!infoPanel) return;